-- Layout Print is not supported when the image size is "3:2 (3264 × 2176 pixels)" or "16:9 (3264 × 1840 pixels)". - When you display a layout image on the camera's monitor screen, the date and time indicates when the last image added to the layout was originally recorded, not when the image was laid out. - The size of the multi-snapshot image for this operation is fixed automatically at 7M (3072 × 2304 pixels).
+- Layout Print is not supported when the image size is "3:2 (3264 × 2176 pixels)". - When you display a layout image on the camera's monitor screen, the date and time indicates when the last image added to the layout was originally recorded, not when the image was laid out. - The size of the multi-snapshot image for this operation is fixed automatically at 7M (3072 x 2304 pixels).